Here, we take an in-depth look at the latest monitoring information for Iceland.

 - Systems are in place at the government level to gather information on children and the digital environment (e.g., dedicated research units, think tanks or commissions).

-- There is little or no funding available for research on children and the digital environment.
+- Existing regular national research funding is available for research on children and the digital environment, but this is not explicitly specified.

 - Policies are monitored and evaluated but not systematically.
 It depends on the needs at a particular time or when policies are being considered.